cristobalramos/mediawiki-utilities/README.md

 ## Scripts
 ### importUsersCli
 * Copy to maintenance folder.
-* Run from terminal `php importUsersCli.php < "username,password,email,realname,groups"`
+* Run from terminal `php importUsersCli.php < file.csv` or `php importUsersCli.php <<< "username,password,email,realname,groups"`
 * Run `php importUsersCli.php --help` for specific parameters.

-This script create new accounts from a CVS data passed by STDIN, using the same format required by ImportUsers extension.
+This script create new accounts from a CVS data passed by STDIN, using the same format required by ImportUsers extension: username,password,email,realname,groups.
+Each line is a new user.
+Only the username is required to create a user.

 ### extendedCreateAndPromote
 * Copy to maintenance folder.